2001 Houston Astros season: July

+Jeff Bagwell's cycle

 While hosting the St. Louis Cardinals at Enron Field on July 18, Bagwell hit for the cycle.
 He went 4-for-5 with a BB and five RBI as the Astros won, 17–11.
 In the second-highest scoring game in the stadium's history, he collected each of the four hits off a different pitcher, including two in the same inning: a single in the first off Mike Matthews, double in the fifth off Luther Hackman, homer in the fifth off Gene Stechschulte and a triple in the seventh off Andy Benes.
-It was the Astros' first cycle since Andújar Cedeño at The Astrodome on August 25, 1992, and Biggio hit the next on April 8, 2002.
+It was the Astros' first cycle since former teammate Andújar Cedeño at The Astrodome on August 25, 1992, and Biggio hit the next on April 8, 2002.
 With 11 extra-base hits, the Astros tied the franchise record set the year prior in a game against the Cubs.

 The two clubs combined for 14 runs in the fifth inning: St. Louis scored six to erase a 6–2 deficit, and in the bottom of the inning, Houston tallied eight to take the lead for good.
 Meanwhile, Alou also homered among three hits to extend the 23rd consecutive and final game of his hitting streak, tying Ichiro Suzuki for longest in the majors that year, and tying Art Howe (1981) and Luis Gonzalez (1997) for the-second longest in club history.
 Teammate Tony Eusebio had hit in 24 consecutive the year prior to establish the club record at the time.